remix/partridge/README.rst

 Partridge is python library for working with `GTFS <https://developers.google.com/transit/gtfs/>`__ feeds using `pandas <https://pandas.pydata.org/>`__ DataFrames.

-The implementation of Partridge is heavily influenced by our experience at `Remix <https://www.remix.com/>`__ ingesting, analyzing, and debugging thousands of GTFS feeds from hundreds of agencies.
+Partridge is heavily influenced by our experience at `Remix <https://www.remix.com/>`__ analyzing and debugging every GTFS feed we could find.

 At the core of Partridge is a dependency graph rooted at ``trips.txt``.
 Disconnected data is pruned away according to this graph when reading the contents of a feed.

-The root node can optionally be filtered to create a view of the feed specific to your needs.
-It's most common to filter a feed down to specific dates (``service_id``), routes (``route_id``), or both.
+Feeds can also be filtered to create a view specific to your needs.
+It's most common to filter a feed down to specific dates (``service_id``) or routes (``route_id``), but any field can be filtered.

 .. figure:: dependency-graph.png
    :alt: dependency graph